OpenSourceEconomics/respy/doc/source/setup.rst

 Estimation
 ----------

 We estimate the parameters of the reward functions :math:`\theta` based on a sample of agents whose behavior and state experiences are described by the model.
 Although all shocks to the rewards are eventually known to the agent, they remain unobserved by the econometrician.
 So each parameterization induces a different probability distribution over the sequence of observed agent choices and their state experience.
 We implement maximum likelihood estimation and appraise each candidate parameterization of the model using the likelihood function of the observed sample (Fisher, 1922).
 Given the serial independence of the shocks, We can compute the likelihood contribution by agent and period.
 The sample likelihood is then just the product of the likelihood contributions over all agents and time periods.
-As we need to simulate the agent's choice probabilities, we end up with a simulated maximum likelihood estimator (Manski, 1977) and minimize the simulated negative log-likelihood of the observed sample.
+As we need to simulate the agent's choice probabilities, we end up with a simulated maximum likelihood estimator (Manski and Lerman, 1977) and minimize the simulated negative log-likelihood of the observed sample.

 Simulated Example
 -----------------

-Keane (1994) generate three different Monte Carlo samples.
+Keane and Wolpin (1994) generate three different Monte Carlo samples.
 We study their first parameterization in more detail now.
 We label the two occupations as Occupation A and Occupation B. We first plot the returns to experience.
 Occupation B is more skill intensive in the sense that own experience has higher return than is the case for Occupation A. There is some general skill learned in Occupation A which is transferable to Occupation B. However, work experience in is occupation-specific in Occupation B.

 .. image:: images/returns_experience.png